vicinityh2020/vicinity-get-started/docs/getstarted.rst

 Install the VICINITY Example Adapter
 -----------------------------------------------

-We provide very simple example Adapter as a playground for first run and testing.
+We provide very simple Adapter example as a playground for first run and testing.
+The Adapter example is part of the VICINITY Agent installation.

-Please, download prepared Adapter example from VICINITY Agent GitHub.
+Download prepared Adapter example from VICINITY Agent GitHub.
 In releases tab, find last release and download attached file **adapter-build-x.y.z.zip**, where **x.y.z** is the version of actual release.
 Unzip it.

 Example Adapter exposes two **things**: *example-thing-1* and *example-thing-2*.
 You can find their thing descriptions in file